8 February 1989

 Oil on canvas on board

-Since he graduated from Elam in 1986 Michael Stevenson has pursued a particularly individual brand of regionalist naive realism which has brought him to national prominence.
-Like his Elam teacher Dick Frizzell, Stevenson is interested in exploring New Zealand subjects.
-His reading of the American humourist writer Garrison Keillor has given him a rich vein of American regionalist interest to mine.
-Stevenson, who was born at Inglewood, Taranaki, uses a cool, uninflected deliberately naive style to underline mundane aspects of provincial life which accords with his fundamentalist Christian background.
-While Frizzell usually prefers to dramatise subject matter, Stevenson’s intention is to underplay his hand, putting the paint on in a deliberately unschooled fashion.
+After graduating from the University of Auckland’s Elam School of Fine Arts in 1986, Michael Stevenson pursued a particularly individual brand of regionalist realism, which brought him to national prominence.
+Like his Elam teacher Dick Frizzell, Stevenson was interested in exploring local subjects.
+His reading of the American humourist writer Garrison Keillor gave him a rich vein of American regionalist interest to mine.

 The 80s Show: Paintings from the Fletcher Trust Collection, Tauranga Art Gallery Toi Tauranga, 1 July to 27 August 2017 (toured)